Tippi McCullough: 2018 campaign

-McCullough, a Democrat, ran as the 33rd District Representative for the 92nd Congress in the Arkansas House of Representatives.
+McCullough, a Democrat, ran as the 33rd District Representative in the Arkansas House of Representatives.
 The seat was previously filled by Warwick Sabin who ran for mayor of Little Rock.
 Her opponent in the primaries was fellow Democrat Ross Noland, an attorney and non-profit director at the Buffalo River Foundation.

 McCullough's primary policy focus during her campaign was education.
 Her almost two-decade-long experience as a teacher had exposed her to the '"struggles'" of students, "whether it was because they were homeless or hungry or suffering abuse."
 Her involvement with the Arkansas Education Association had opened her eyes to other issues in the educational system as well.
 McCullough also objected the unchecked expansion of charter schools and supported more funding for public schools and teachers.

 Aside from education, McCullough supported the preservation of War Memorial Park as a green space and opposed Governor Asa Hutchinson's tax cuts on wealthy residents.

 McCullough was elected unopposed in the general election on November 6, 2018, after defeating Noland in the May primaries.